e2m32/hass_custom_timer/README.md

       laundry:
         duration: '00:01:00'
         restore: true
-        restore_timeout: '00:15:00'  # default timeout is 15 minutes
+        restore_grace_period: '00:15:00'  # default grace period is 15 minutes

 Setting `restore: true` will enable the timer to be restored at start up.
-The `restore_timeout` is to control if the `finished` event is triggered if home assistant has been down for longer than your timer was set for.
+The `restore_grace_period` is to control if the `finished` event is triggered if home assistant has been down for longer than your timer was set for.

 ### Explanation of Behavior: